Jenny Harrow, MA

 Certified Guided Imagery Practitioner

 A Sonoma County native, Jenny is deeply passionate about leading individuals and groups on a journey of self-exploration and healing.
-In addition to her work with EcoWisdom, Jenny is the Operations Manager at Flourish Integrative Health and is co-founder of Integrative Healers Action Network, a nonprofit organization that emerged from the recent Sonoma County wildfires and aims to bring integrative healing services to emergency response situations.
+In addition to her work with EcoWisdom, Jenny is the Executive Director and Co-Founder of Integrative Healers Action Network, a nonprofit organization that emerged from the recent Sonoma County wildfires and brings integrative healing services to the frontlines of disaster response situations.

 In 2014, my own healing journey began when a scooter I was driving in Austin, Texas malfunctioned: the throttle was stuck in gear, and I was taken across four lanes of downtown traffic before being thrown thirty feet into a creek bed.
 Upon impact, several body parts were injured.
 I severely lacerated both of my knees and fractured five cervical vertebrae, my right scapula, and two ribs, which punctured my right lung, and I experienced a concussion from internal bleeding in my head.
 I spent two weeks in the hospital and it is a gift that I am alive!

 My healing journey was full of pain, both physical and emotional.
 What challenged me the most was the latter.
 You know the phrase “dark night of the soul”?
 That’s what the first six months after my accident felt like.
 Nothing made sense anymore.
 The life I had built, the life I was living, no longer felt like my reality.
 Something new was emerging and I didn’t know what it was for a long time.
 It kind of looked and felt like depression, but I knew that something beautiful and powerful was building in that darkness.
 It was the first time in my life that not only did I not run or hide from the darkness, but I sat in it.
 ALONE.
 A LOT.
 Before the accident, I always numbed my pain.
 Whether it was with substances, people, or experiences, I was always on the run, hiding, and numbing.